NxPKG/khulnasoft-docs/content/china-network/concepts/icp.md

 ## Obtain an ICP number

-Cloudflare recommends that you apply for an ICP license through your hosting or Cloud Services Provider.
+Khulnasoft recommends that you apply for an ICP license through your hosting or Cloud Services Provider.
 You will need to provide the necessary documents to your provider to register the ICP number on your behalf:

 {{<table-wrap>}}